aerobase/aerobase-js-sdk/packages/sync/README.md

 ### Squashing Mutations

-Multiple changes performed on the same object ID and with the same mutation will automatically be joined by the AeroGear Sync SDK when your client is offline.
+Multiple changes performed on the same object ID and with the same mutation will automatically be joined by the AeroBase Sync SDK when your client is offline.
 This is beneficial as the client will not have to queue a large amount of mutations to replay once it returns online.

 #### Global Squashing
 This feature is on by default at a global level.
 To disable it on a global level simply do so in your config: